LozenChen/TAS-Helper/README.md

 - Main Switch hotkey -> Settings are memorized in a way that, ActualSettings = MainSwitch state && MemorizedSettings (if both sides are boolean.
 Similar for other types).
 The Main Switch hotkey just modifies MainSwitch state, and will not modify MemorizedSettings.
 Editing settings in menu or using other hotkeys will modify MemorizedSettings.

 - Add some commands -> Currently we have, spinner_freeze cmd, nearest_timeactive cmd, setting-related cmd, OoO config cmd.
+Check https://github.com/LozenChen/TAS-Helper/blob/main/Command.md

 - ...
 Check the menu in game!